mrkmarron/BosqueLanguage/docs/language/overview.md

 As shown in the above examples several combination types reduce to simpler version based on algebraic rules.

+## <a name="1.5-Value-Packs"></a>1.5 Value Packs

+Bosque supports multi-assign, multi-return, multi-yield operations.
+These operations implicitly result in multi-value-pack types.
+You cannot declare or store these types explicitly but they occur in various locations.

 # <a name="2-Core-Types"></a>2 Core Types

 **[TODO]**